9 weird university bursaries, grants and scholarships

 It's not unheard of for military personnel (or those who have previously served in the armed forces) to receive extra funding at university.

-A number of colleges and universities offer scholarships to students who study their degree in Welsh.
+A number of colleges and universities offer scholarships to students who study their degree (or part of their degree) in Welsh.

 Note: that's not a degree in the subject 'Welsh' – just any degree that's taught and completed using the Welsh language.

 One example is the Coleg Cymraeg Cenedlaethol scholarship.
-There are multiple scholarships available each year, and it's worth up to £3,000 over three years.
+There are multiple scholarships available each year, and it's worth up to £3,000 a year.

 See, there really is funding out there for pretty much anything.